FAQs

 Students make travel arrangements.
 Global Counselor Education Students will be responsible for paying for their travel and hotel accommodations in Portugal (summer only).

 OSOP offers online courses.
-Courses are offered either in *synchronous or asynchronous modalities.
+Courses are offered in either *synchronous or asynchronous modalities.

 *Synchronous means used in real-time, requiring participants and instructors/facilitators to meet virtually at the same time from different places.
+Asynchronous learning refers to students accessing materials at their own pace and interacting with each other over longer periods.

 Students are eligible to receive the following documents after completing the following OSOP programs: